kurtdonaldson/uoaproject/README.md

-# Final project &ndash; A personal blogging system &ndash; Starter project
+# Final project &ndash; A personal blogging system &ndash;

-This repository contains a starting point for your team's final project.

 Your team should update this README to include the information required, as presented in the project handout available on Canvas.